astrohelm/isolation/README.md

 **Why should i use it ?** How often do you see libraries which mutates global variables Or how often do you check libraries actions ?
-Library provides script isolation in custom contexts to solve this issues.
+Library provides script isolation in custom contexts to solve this kind of issues.
 Also, isolation prevents global scope and prototypes pollution.

 > [!TIP]
 >